legeRise/MultiLine-text-to-image-using-pillow-and-textwrap/README.md

-# ADD MultiLine Text to Image using Pillow and Textwrap
+# ADD MultiLine Text to Image using Pillow

 This script allows you to add multiline text to an image using the Pillow library and textwrap, providing a simple way to customize images with captions or descriptions.